 Acceptance does not guarantee you a seat in the course.
 Seats are allocated as registration payments are received, and early registration is strongly encouraged to ensure you get a spot.

 Interested in Commuting?

 Due to early morning and late evening field activities, commuting to this course is not encouraged.
 With the course coordinator’s written approval in advance of registration/payment, local participants may elect to stay off campus and commute.
-Meals in the Dining Commons can then be purchased individually as needed.
+Housing/dining costs will be removed at time of registration, and meals in the Dining Commons can then be purchased individually as needed.